-That may sound easy to think but is actually quite tough and sensitive to manage.
-Teachers need to determine the difference between different models of instruction and how students perceive this in their learning.
+Buildng cooperative relationships in the classroom requires some teaching strategies into its daily routine.
+But with different student backgrounds and perspectives, how can you encourage positive interaction between students?
+Sounds easy to think but is actually quite sensitive to manage.
+Teachers need to determine the difference between different models of instruction and how students perceive this.

 How Can You Encourage Positive Interaction Between Students?